usgs/earthquake-processing-formats/format-docs/LocationRequest.md

 * Type - A String containing the name of the algorithm this request is valid for.
 Ex.
 "RayLoc".
 * EarthModel - A String containing the Travel Time Earth Model to use.
-* OriginTime - A string containing the UTC origin time of this hypocenter, in the ISO8601 format `YYYY-MM-DDTHH:MM:SS.SSSZ`.
+* SourceOriginTime - A string containing the UTC origin time of this hypocenter, in the ISO8601 format `YYYY-MM-DDTHH:MM:SS.SSSZ`.
 * SourceLatitude - A number that identifies the geographic source latitude of
 this hypocenter in degrees.